Show All Answers

 This bill is generated quarterly.
 Bills are normally mailed out at the very end of January, April, July, and October.

-Yes, there is.
-The Cleveland Heights Utilities Department offers the Homestead Exemption to seniors and / or permanently disabled customers with an annual income $33,500 or less, and the Affordability Assistance Program to those residents that household income is at or below 200% of the poverty level.
+Yes.
+The Cleveland Heights Utilities Department offers the Homestead Exemption to seniors 65 years or older or permanently disabled owner-occupied homeowners with an annual income of $33,500 or less, and the Affordability Assistance Program to owner-occupied homeowners that household income is at or below 200% of the poverty level.

 You may apply online by visiting:https://www.clevelandheights.gov/Homestead-Sewer-Rate-Application for the Homestead Sewer Rate Applicationhttps://www.clevelandheights.gov/Sewer-Affordability-Application for the Sewer Affordability Application